teamdeeson/codex/docs/working-at-deeson/where-and-when-we-work.md

 #Where do I work?

-Pretty much anywhere, but there are a few things to think about.
+You choose, the aim is to be wherever you're most effective.

 Our approach - and our success - is based on tight collaboration between people who know each other well.
 This is vital.
-But flexibility in working location also be beneficial.

 Everyone has a working location defined in their contract - London office, Canterbury office or home office.
 However where you choose to work from day to day is up to you.